tanmay-bhat/Dell-EMC-Networker-lab-setup-scripts/README.md

-# networker-mhvtl-script
+# networker install script template

-Networker install script for ubuntu 18.04
+##trying to build this script which could accelerate to build a new networker setup as eval mode has only 45 days